This simple, no knead asiago bread is ready in just a few hours! Baked in a Dutch Oven for a crispy crust and chewy interior.

 - Let the yeast proof for about 5 minutes, until the mixture looks nice and foamy.

-- Add kosher salt and pepper to bowl.
+- Add kosher salt, pepper, and all purpose flour to bowl.

 - Add ¾ cup of the asiago cheese to the bowl - save the extra ¼ cup of cheese for topping the bread later!

-- Add flour a bit at a time and stir gently with your hand or a sturdy spatula until all flour is incorporated and dough has come together and pulled away from the sides of the bowl.
+- Stir gently with your hand or a sturdy spatula until all flour is incorporated and dough has come together and pulled away from the sides of the bowl.
 The dough won't be completely smooth and may even look slightly shaggy - that's ok!

 - Cover dough with a tea towel and let rise on the counter for about 1 hour or until doubled in size.